Croquettelunchers/Portfolio/Megan.md

 3. Animation branch; sending signals to the animator.
 4. a Function repository, these are common functions that are "true" or used in this state. ex.: The walk function is present in the "holding things" state.

 For good fluidity, it's important to leave as much code as possible outside of the Update loop and to trigger things as directly and contextualy as possible.
 To do so, many informations (or checks) get encapsulated into variables, such as what Megan is stepping on and if she is currently grounded.
-Once turned into functions, I also limit when these checks occur.
+Once these checks are turned into functions, I can also restrict when they occur.

 <img src="Projects/Megan/StateMachine1.PNG" alt="StateMachine" style="height: auto; width: auto">
 <span style="color: gray;">Megan's core state machine</span>